-Up until summer 2015, this tool had been deployed 39 times for self-filling the string when running into hole.
-Again using the unique lock open dart mode, a useful filling path around the bit allows the string to be filled from the annulus as it runs into the mud.
+The DAV MX has been deployed many times for self-filling the string when running into hole.
+Using the unique lock open dart mode, a useful filling path around the bit allows the string to be filled from the annulus as it runs into the mud.

-2016 - 25,196ft, - North Sea Norway - Operator saves hours of rig time utilising locked-open DAV MX™ CircSub for self-filling of the Perforating Assemblies across two runs on two separate wells - 2 x SFD - Reliable String Self-Filling.
+2016 - 25,196ft, - North Sea Norway - Operator saves hours of rig time utilising locked-open DAV MX™ CircSub for self-filling of the Perforating Assemblies across two runs on two separate wells - 2 x Split Flow Darts - Reliable String Self-Filling.

-In a North Sea operation in 2013 the DAV MX™ was estimated to have saved 5 hours of rig time running into hole locked open down to 15,675ft.
+In a North Sea operation in 2013 the DAV MX was estimated to have saved 5 hours of rig time running into hole locked open down to 15,675ft.

-A more recent development is the Self-Filling Float which has been used by 4 different operators up to 2015.
-This can be used either partially on tripping in (cased hole only) or fully (open hole too) depending on the application.
+The Self-Filling Float can be used either partially on tripping in (cased hole only) or fully (open hole too) depending on the application.
 In super critical (MPD) and deepwater applications where tripping to replace failed floats is very expensive, the system can also be run as a back-up to conventional floats to save trips.
-The SFF can also be applied in other than drilling operations such as Completions and P&A where using standard drilling floats can be operationally inconvenient.
+The SFF can also be applied in Completions and P&A operations where using standard drilling floats can be operationally inconvenient.
 In those specialist runs the ‘dart activation’ aspect of the SFF proves very useful.

 2015 - during a North Sea Completions setting operations, the SFF successfully safeguarded the string and the rig from uncontrolled influx of CO2